 The TCIS accepts only one issue/paid record for any given check symbol and serial number.
-Therefore, PFC uses SF 5515: Debit Voucher, to charge the DO for duplicate checks issued with the same symbol and serial number.
+Therefore, NPIRC uses SF 5515: Debit Voucher, to charge the DO for duplicate checks issued with the same symbol and serial number.

 Reversal of SF 5515 for Duplicate Checks

 In addition, the DO must report the appropriate check-issue information to the TCIS for the correct symbol and serial number of the duplicate check.
-PFC will not reverse SF 5515s unless the DO reports, and the TCIS accepts, the check-issue information for the correct symbol and serial number of the duplicate check.
+NPIRC will not reverse SF 5515s unless the DO reports, and the TCIS accepts, the check-issue information for the correct symbol and serial number of the duplicate check.